2018 Forum Highlights

 Welcome to the website from our Fall 2018 Forum, Humanities Approaches to the Opioid Crisis.
 Click above to see highlights; the menu on the top left provides access to complete videos of each panel.

-Our annual BUCH Fall Forums are designed as “open air markets” in the classical sense, that further the free exchange of ideas among scholars in humanities fields and other professionals and practitioners who rarely come together to discuss social problems and their prospective solutions.
-Our subject in 2017 was “Libraries and Archives in the Digital Age”; our 2018 forum will treat “Humanities Approaches to the Opioid Crisis,” and our topic in 2019 is “Sexual Politics.”
+Our annual BU Center for the Humanities Fall Forums are designed as “open air markets” in the classical sense, that further the free exchange of ideas among scholars in humanities and other academic fields with professionals and practitioners from private and public institutions across the city, the country, and the world, by bringing them together to discuss social problems and their prospective solutions.
+Our subject in 2017 was “Libraries and Archives in the Digital Age”; our 2018 forum treated “Humanities Approaches to the Opioid Crisis,” and our topic in 2019 will be “The State of the Academy.”

 Susan Mizruchi, Director, Boston University Center for the Humanities